Alexey-Danilchenko/PhaseOne-IIQ-Tools/IIQRemap/README.md

 This software allows to perform defective pixels and columns remap for Phase One digital backs.
 Currently supported digital back models are Phase One Pnn/Pnn+ backs.
 Newer IIQ backs may work as well but were not extensively tested.

+## Windows version
+Windows version has a depndency on Microsoft Visual Studio runtime which may or may not be on your system.
+So if the prebuild version does not startup properly, get the [vc_redist.x64.exe for Visual Studio 2019 from Microsoft](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0) and install it on your Windows system.

 ## Building from sources
 The build system has been ported to CMake so it should be easier to build.
 The dependencies for this project are (with minimum versions - those were tested):
 * QT v5.15